 Survival & Wrongful Death

-In tort cases, there are certain intervening factors which allow individuals immunity, from their actions.
-Immunity implies either, that the person could not understand the risks associated with their actions or that they can not be held liable because they were acting on behalf of the government or other entity.
-Cases in which individuals are not likely to understand the possible outcomes of their actions, include infant immunity or insanity immunity.
+In tort cases, there are certain intervening factors that allow individuals immunity, from their actions.
+Immunity implies either, that the person could not understand the risks associated with their actions or that they can not be held liable because they were acting on behalf of the government or other entities.
+Cases in which individuals are not likely to understand the possible outcomes of their actions include infant immunity or insanity immunity.